xvik/gradle-pom-plugin/README.md

-And, again, gradle tries to reinvent the wheel by introducing "platforms" (kind of BOM) which, I agree, is more powerful then simple BOM (together with gradle meta-model), but the majority of developers *don't need this* (dont need to know about [java-platform](https://docs.gradle.org/current/userguide/java_platform_plugin.html) plugin, dont need to keep in mind maven model vs gradle metamodel).
+And, again, gradle tries to reinvent the wheel by introducing "platforms" (kind of BOM) which, I agree, is more powerful then simple BOM (together with gradle meta-model), but the majority of developers *don't need this* (don't need to know about [java-platform](https://docs.gradle.org/current/userguide/java_platform_plugin.html) plugin, dont need to keep in mind maven model vs gradle metamodel).

 Simple things must be simple.
-And spring plugin is just a "maven working inside gradle", which means both gradle and maven plugins will behave *the same*.
+Spring plugin is just a "maven working inside gradle", which means both gradle and maven will behave *the same*.

 #### Pom configuration